 Please complete the following Response Comment Impact on Value Prudency Were/are the works reasonably required to continue to deliver agreed service levels?
 YES This project was created to capture legal costs associated with the Boondooma Dam Spillway Repairs Project Insurance Claim.
+Sunwater have stated that legal costs related to a claim are not covered under the insurance policy.
 There was no project documentation associated with this project.
 None Were/are the works reasonably required to address a legal or compliance obligation with safety, environmental or other legislative requirements?
-YES Refer above.
+The legal costs were required to reach the settlement with the insurance company.
 None Were/are the works reasonably required to fulfil regulatory obligations such as those specified in a water management protocol, resource operation plan, resource operation licence or interim resource operations licence?
 YES Refer above.
 None Is the proposed timing of the expenditure appropriate (i.e. based on lowest whole-of-life costs)?
 Should the expenditure be delayed or brought forward?
 YES The insurance claim and any dispute must be made within 6 years of the insurance claim or the flood event.
 None Is the assessed (risk adjusted) asset life consistent with standard run-to-failure asset life expectancy?
 Explain any material variations.
 N/A Do the results of the most recent condition assessment support the proposed works?
 Is the frequency of condition assessment appropriate?
-N/A Comme nt on Prudency The legal costs associated with the insurance claim h insurance claim is not yet resolved.
-The November 2 added to the modelling, but the flood damage costs h the revenue from the insurance claim will offset the co of the Australian Law Reform Commission publication to order the defendant (i.e. insurer) to pay the plaintiff part of the \$591,181 legal costs may be payable by the 018 Price Review ave.
-It is recomme osts, potentially in o 'Costs Shifting - "s (i.e., Sunwater) Prudent NO Docume entation Quality Low nsidered appropriate as a capital project.
-It is noted that the Submission states that the insurance proceeds have not been nended that the costs be rejected until insurance claim is settled, as ncluding the legal fees.
-Furthermore, as is referenced in clause 3.21 Who Pays for Litigation (ALRC Report 75)', it is common for courts) costs pursuant to the costs indemnity rule.
-For this reason, all or pany.
+N/A damages project (1 stance that Sunwa Sunwater eventual The legal costs associated with the Boondooma Dar damages project (12BYR17).
+A per documentation f stance that Sunwater had knowledge that the dam h Sunwater eventually received a settlement for a port in legal costs were deemed prudent in order to react rom 12BYR17, th ad design errors ion (estimated to Prudent YES insurance claim should have been captured under the flood he insurance claim was originally rejected in full due to the insurer's and omissions but elected not to remediate the scouring risk. be ~\$4M) of the original claim (assumed to be \$38M).
+The \$591k